Bigpoint/slim-bootstrap/README.md

 If the `debug` flag is set to true the slim framework will print out a stack trace if an error occurs.
 Otherwise it will just show a 500 Internal Server Error.

-**optional parameters:**
-If you want to use the authentication against an oauth /me endpoint you have to define the url to the /me endpoint in the config field `apiUrl`.
-At the end of that value the passed access token is concatinated.

 ### the include/ folder
 This folder should contain your endpoint implementation.
 Read below about how to define an endpoint.